 Groundbreaking civil rights laws were passed back in the 1960s by Congress that make it illegal to discriminate at the workplace based on race, sex/gender, age, disability, etc., and in 2020 the U.S. Supreme Court extended those protections to make discrimination based on sexual orientation illegal.
 Sadly discrimination still continues to this day at many workplaces.

 If you feel discriminated against or have received unfair or unequal treatment because of your race, gender, national origin, age, sexual orientation, religion, disability or another protected class, you must make your boss, administrator or your human resources department aware of your situation.
 This can be done either formally with a report or through a conversation but be sure to document when you discussed the situation and with whom.
 Your company may not be aware of the situation and won’t take action unless you let them know what’s going on.

 If you’ve already reported the discrimination but you don’t feel like your company is addressing the situation or if you were unfairly treated or retaliated against after making your complaint, be sure to contact a qualified Employment Law attorney for assistance.

 RTRLAW’s experienced Employment Law attorneys can advise and assist you with your discrimination case and help you get the compensation you deserve.
 We believe in justice for all – and that means all employees!
 We will fight for your rights and make sure your company is held accountable for the discrimination that occurred.

-At RTRLAW, you can meet with one of our dedicated attorneys confidentially over the phone or by video conference or you can schedule a no-obligation case review at one of our offices throughout Florida, including Fort Lauderdale, Orlando, Tampa, Kissimmee, Lake Worth, Miami or Jacksonville.
+At RTRLAW, you can meet with one of our dedicated attorneys confidentially over the phone or by video conference or you can schedule a no-obligation case review at one of our offices throughout Florida, including Fort Lauderdale, Orlando, Tampa, Kissimmee, Lake Worth, or by appointment in Miami or Jacksonville.
 For more information, please contact us today or call or text us toll free at 833-HIRE-RTR.